 A knowledge transfer plan should explain the knowledge transfer processes, organization and communication systems, and feedback systems that the company chooses to use.
 It should also include relevant leadership contact.

-Knowledge transfer plans need account for both explicit and implicit, or tacit, knowledge.
-Explicit knowledge can be transmitted verbally, while tacit knowledge is best transferred through experiential learning.
-That is, mentorships, hands-on experience, in-person training and time.
+Knowledge transfer plans need to account for both explicit and implicit, or tacit, knowledge.
+Explicit knowledge can be transmitted verbally, while tacit knowledge is best transferred through experiential learning; that is, mentorships, hands-on experience, in-person training and time.
 They may also contain subsections.
 The on-boarding and training process, for instance, may require its own knowledge transfer employee transition plan.
 A specific project between collaborating departments may warrant its own section.